dfinity/interface-spec/spec/md-spec/ic-interface-spec.md

 If the transaction passes these tests, the transaction is forwarded to the specified Bitcoin network.

-The Bitcoin component periodically forwards the transaction until the transaction appears in a block appended to the blockchain or the transaction times out after 24 hours.
-As soon as it appears in a block or expires, the Bitcoin component drops the transaction.
-It follows that the function does not provide any guarantees that a submitted transaction will ever appear in a block.
+Note that the function does not provide any guarantees that a submitted  that a submitted transaction will ever appear in a block.

 ### IC method `bitcoin_get_current_fee_percentiles` {#ic-bitcoin_get_current_fee_percentiles}

 The transaction fees in the Bitcoin network change dynamically based on the number of pending transactions.
 It must be possible for a canister to determine an adequate fee when creating a Bitcoin transaction.

-This function returns the 100 fee percentiles, measured in millisatoshi/vbyte (1000 millisatoshi = 1 satoshi), over the last 10,000 transactions in the specified network, i.e., over the transactions in the last approximately 4-10 blocks.
+This function returns fee percentiles, measured in millisatoshi/vbyte (1000 millisatoshi = 1 satoshi), over the last 10,000 transactions in the specified network, i.e., over the transactions in the last approximately 4-10 blocks.

+The https://en.wikipedia.org/wiki/Percentile#The_nearest-rank_method[standard nearest-rank estimation method], inclusive, with the addition of a 0th percentile is used.
+Concretely, for any i from 1 to 100, the ith percentile is the fee with rank `⌈i * 100⌉`.
+The 0th percentile is defined as the smallest fee (excluding coinbase transactions).

 ## Certification